 the sample was a subsample of another included study;

-the sample primarily consists of patients with cognitive-impairment (e.g. Parkinson’s, Alzheimer’s, or Mild Cognitive Impairment) or other disorders that are known to influence cognition (e.g. depression, ADHD, addictive disorders); or
+the sample primarily consists of patients with cognitive-impairment (e.g. Parkinson’s, Alzheimer’s, or Mild Cognitive Impairment) or other disorders that are known to influence cognition (e.g. depression, ADHD, addictive disorders);

-the measure examines probability or effort discounting or combines temporal discounting with probability or effort discounting.
+the measure examines probability or effort discounting or combines temporal discounting with probability or effort discounting;

+a reward other than monetary reward was used (e.g. juice reward); or

+the study was not included in a peer-reviewed publication (e.g. thesis or book chapter).

-Title and abstract screen resulted in <update 361> references which were then subjected to full-text screening.
-This resulted in a total of <> studies for inclusion in our analyses.
+Title and abstract screen resulted in <641> references which were then subjected to full-text screening.
+This resulted in a total of <31> studies for inclusion in our analyses.
+Reasons for exclusions, along with numbers of studies excluded for those reasons, can be seen in Table 1.
 In addition to the systematic literature search, direct contact with researchers (Points 5 and 6) resulted in <blank> unpublished data sets.
 Collectively, a total of <num> independent publications were included (see Figure 1 which will be PRISMA flow chart).

 Most of these procedures were outlined in the preregistration.
 However, there were a few changes we made to our procedures as we began the systematic review.
-First, the WOS database search, as well as an expanded list of keyword search terms were added.
-Second, we expanded the exclusion criteria to explicitly exclude addictive disorders like drug or alcohol addiction and pathological gambling and we limited our inclusion criteria to studies reporting monetary rewards.
+First, the Web of Science database search, as well as an expanded list of keyword search terms were added (see Appendix for full list of search terms) to the search criteria.
+Second, we expanded the exclusion criteria to explicitly exclude addictive disorders like drug or alcohol addiction and pathological gambling.
+We also excluded studies using non-monetary rewards.
 Third, book chapters and dissertations were excluded, with the reasoning that they are not peer reviewed.
-Fourth, we excluded any study which we could not access through the University of Bäsel or Duke University libraries and were not freely available online.
+Fourth, we excluded any study which we could not access through the University of Basel or Duke University libraries and were not freely available online.

 Analyses